Rosa-Lee-24/Python---Expense-Tracker---Feb-2025/README.md

 The application allows users to:

-- Log expenses by entering an amount, category, and description.
+- Log expenses by entering an amount, category, and description
-- View a summary of total spending.
+- View a summary of total spending
-- See a breakdown of expenses by category.
+- See a breakdown of expenses by category
-- Review all logged expenses in a structured format.
+- Review all logged expenses in a structured format

-- Programming Language
+Programming Language

 The application is built using Python.

 Future Enhancements

-- Implement a file-based storage system to save and retrieve expense data.
+- Implement a file-based storage system to save and retrieve expense data
-- Add a graphical user interface (GUI) for a more user-friendly experience.
+- Add a graphical user interface (GUI) for a more user-friendly experience
-- Introduce data visualization (charts/graphs) to better analyze spending patterns.
+- Introduce data visualization (charts/graphs) to better analyze spending patterns
-- Integrate with an API to fetch currency exchange rates for multi-currency expense tracking.
+- Integrate with an API to fetch currency exchange rates for multi-currency expense tracking